odoo/documentation/accounting/others/adviser/fiscalyear.rst

     transactions, making sure to include loans and fixed assets.

-- Run the optional **Payments Matching** feature, under the **More** dropdown on the dashboard, validating any open **Vendor Bills** and **Customer Invoices** with their payments.
+- Run the optional **Payments Matching** feature, under the **More** dropdown on the dashboard, validating any open **Vendor Invoices** and **Customer Invoices** with their payments.
 This step is optional, however it may assist the year-end process if all outstanding payments and invoices are reconciled, and could lead finding